MuckRock/documentcloud/README.md

       read_auth_token
       ```
    - Add a Client profile and set the `Webhook URL`: `http://api.dev.documentcloud.org/squarelet/webhook/`.
 The `Source` can remain "MuckRock" in the dropdown.
-   - You will have to look up **three** security-related configuration lines from your Squarelet instance to DocumentCloud (as if it was MuckRock).
+   - You will have to look up **three** authentication-related configuration lines from your Squarelet instance to insert into DocumentCloud `.django` file (as if it was MuckRock).
    - Write their values into the `./.envs/.local/.django` file of the DocumentCloud repository, which should already be initialized from above.
    - `Client ID` goes into `SQUARELET_KEY`
    - `Client Secret` goes into `SQUARELET_SECRET`